-- Chemical manipulations are carried out on a "laboratory scale". - Multiple chemical procedures or chemicals are used. - The procedures involved are not part of a production process nor in any way simulate a production process. - "Protective laboratory practices and equipment" are available and in common use to minimize the potential for employee exposure to hazardous chemicals.
+- 3. The procedures involved are not part of a production process nor in any way simulate a production process. - 4.
+"Protective laboratory practices and equipment" are available and in common use to minimize the potential for employee exposure to hazardous chemicals.

 LOCAL EXHAUST VENTILATION (Also known as exhaust ventilation) - A ventilation system that captures and removes the contaminants at the point they are being produced before they escape into the workroom air.
 The system consists of hoods, ductwork, a fan, and possibly an air-cleaning device.
 Advantages of local exhaust ventilation over general ventilation include: it removes the contaminant rather than dilutes it, requires less airflow and, thus, is more economical over the long term; and the system can be used to conserve or reclaim valuable materials; however, the system must be properly designed with the correctly shaped and placed hoods, and correctly sized fans and ductwork.